LoginRadius/engineering-portal/content/implementing-authentication-in-angular-2-plus-with-loginradius-cli/index.md

 }
 ```

-So here we are redirecting the application to the **LoginRadius Auth Page** where we are passing the `return_url` as the current origin, so after successful login, the **LoginRadius Auth Page** will redirect to the angular application with `token` as a query param.
+Here we are redirecting the application to the **LoginRadius Auth Page** where we are passing the `return_url` as the current origin, so after successful login, the **LoginRadius Auth Page** will redirect to the angular application with `token` as a query param.
 Later we will use `token` for all the user-related actions.

 ### Add Profile Page

-As you have seen in the above code on successful login we are redirecting to `/profile` page.
+As you have seen in the above code on successful login, we redirect to `/profile` page.
 So let us create a **profile** component using `ng` CLI `ng generate component profile`.
-And let's modify the `profile.component.ts` file in the `app/profile` folder which is generated by ng CLI.
+And let's modify the `profile.component.ts` file in the `app/profile` folder generated by ng CLI.

 ```ts
 import { Component, OnInit } from '@angular/core';